Close Quarter – Anna Zabo

 The dark-haired man whirled about, pushed Rhys into a short hallway, and rammed him against the wall.
 Hard.
 “I said I don’t need your money.”

-A rich, deep voice and eyes the color of honey.
-An accent Rhys could not place.
-The man had wrapped his fingers around Rhys’s throat.
+Rich, deep voice and eyes the color of honey.
+An accent Rhys couldn’t place.
+The man wrapped his fingers around Rhys’s throat.
 His other hand pinned Rhys against the wall.
 Strong.
 Fast.

 A tick of apprehension traced down Rhys’s spine.
 “How about an apology?”
 His voice was steadier than he felt.

 Maybe it was the alcohol clinging to the man’s hair and clothes.
 More likely it was the hot press of his body, but Rhys could barely draw a breath.
 Fear.
 Desire.
 God, he was hard already.